proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 POOL_TARGET_SIZE_BYTES_OVERCOMMITTED
 ____________________________________

-One or more pools have a ``target_size_bytes`` property that is set in order to estimate the expected size of the pool, but the value(s) of this property are greater than the total available storage (either by themselves or in combination with other pools).
+One or more pools does have a ``target_size_bytes`` property that is set in order to estimate the expected size of the pool, but the value or values of this property are greater than the total available storage (either by themselves or in combination with other pools).

 This alert is usually an indication that the ``target_size_bytes`` value for the pool is too large and should be reduced or set to zero.
 To reduce the